 Like the manager and his uncle, he's driven by ambition.
 However, unlike the manager, the brickmaker is a sycophant, sucking up to the people who he thinks will help him climb the Company ladder.
 He has no problem flattering and cajoling his way into what he wants.

-The narrator always paints the brickmaker in devil imagery, including a "forked beard and a hooked nose," calling him a "papier-mâché Mephistopheles."
-(FYI, Mephistopheles was the devil in another story, Faust).
+Check out how Marlow describes the brickmaker as having a "forked little beard and a hooked nose" (1.56), calling him a "papier-mâché Mephistopheles."
+(FYI, Mephistopheles was the devil in another story, Faust.)
 Indeed, the man has many of the characteristics attributed to Satan.
-He is the personification of idleness, greed, ambition, and sycophancy.
-Unlike many of the other members of the Company, he has a silver tongue and uses it to his advantage, much like Satan is said to tempt his victims into sinning.
+He's lazy, greedy, and ambitious—plus, he has that silver tongue to tempt people into sin.

 One last thing: the "hooked nose" and greed (having a "whole candle all to himself" [1.56]) make the brickmaker sound a lot like late nineteenth and early twentieth century stereotypes of Jewish people.
 And then there's the whole joke about needing "straw" to make bricks, which is an allusion to the story in the Hebrew Bible book of Exodus about the Israelites who the Pharaoh enslaved to make bricks (with straw).

 What do you think?
 Is Conrad hitting the anti-Semitism button here?
 And, if so, what could he possibly be suggesting about Jewish people?
 About humanity in general?The Brickmaker Timeline